 In austral summer 2006/2007 NILU established an atmospheric monitoring station at the Norwegian Troll Station (72°01' S, 2°32' E, 1270 m a.s.l.).
 During the first years of operation, the atmospheric station was located close to the main building of Troll, which caused frequent episodes of local pollution.
-In 2014, it was moved uphill and about 2 km further away; this dramatically improved air quality conditions.
-The instrumentation includes the NILU-UV instrument no. 015, which is NILU's own version of a six-channel broadband filter radiometer for the measurement of UV and visible radiation, comparable to the GUV filter instrument used in the Norwegian ozone and UV monitoring network.
+In 2014, the atmospheric monitoring station was moved uphill and about 2 km further away.
+The instrumentation originally includes the NILU-UV instrument no. 015, which is NILU's own version of a six-channel broadband filter radiometer for the measurement of UV and visible radiation, comparable to the GUV filter instrument used in the Norwegian ozone and UV monitoring network.
 A detailed description of the instrument is given in Høiskar et al. (2003).
 Measurements of the first year of operation were published in Hansen et al. (2009).

-The ozone and UV measurements at Troll Station are not part of the Norwegian ozone and UV monitoring program, but funded by the Norwegian Ministry of Climate and the Environment.
+The ozone and UV measurements at Troll Station are not part of the Norwegian ozone and UV monitoring program, but funded by the Norwegian Ministry of Climate and the Environment and the Norwegian Antarctic Research Programme.
 A major goal of these measurements is to compare the development at high Southern latitudes with the situation in the Arctic as given by respective measurements in Ny-Ålesund.
-After 9 years of operation, the data set also gives valuable information about the long-term stability of the instrument.
-Unfortunately, NILU-UV no. 015 suffered a major technical failure in April/May 2015, and it had to be replaced with NILU-UV no. 005, which however did not happen before November 2015.
+After 10 years of operation, the data set also gives valuable information about the long-term stability of the instrument.
+Unfortunately, NILU-UV no. 015 suffered a major technical failure in April/May 2015, and it had to be replaced with NILU-UV no. 005 in November 2015.